AvdheshNigam/radom-user-api/README.md

-# Flexbox Header and footer is fixed and body part is scrollabe.
+# Flexbox Header and footer is fixed and body part is scrollable.
 ## HTML RESPONSIVE LAYOUT USING FLEXBOX WITHOUT FROMEWORK